polycube-network/polycube/Documentation/cubes.rst

 --------------------------------
 While the traffic flowing on a network device (e.g., veth0) can be captured and analyzed with tools such as Wireshark or tcpdump, the traffic flowing through an eBPF chain (e.g, a Polycube router connected to a Polycube bridge) is not visible outside eBPF, hence it cannot be captured by a sniffing program.

-To overcome this problem, shadow cubes have a mode called **span** that allow to duplicate (hence, capture and analyze) all the service traffic to a virtual network device; for who comes from 'traditional' hardware networking, this is the term that is often used when you want to duplicate the traffic from a first port of a network device to a second port of the same network device, e.g., to analyze the incoming data.
+To overcome this problem, shadow cubes have a mode called **span** that allows to duplicate (hence, capture and analyze) all the traffic flowing through the ports of the cube to the corresponding virtual ethernet devices of the linked namespace.
+For those who come from 'traditional' hardware networking, _span_ is the term used when you want to duplicate the traffic from a first port of a network device to a second port of the same network device, e.g., to analyze the incoming data.
 Span mode is very useful for debugging; a traditional sniffing program such as Wireshark or Tcpdump can sniff all the traffic flowing through a shadow cube, selecting each port.
-When this feature is enabled, a cube duplicates all its traffic to a dedicated namespace, in which different (virtual) network interfaces are created that duplicate exatly the traffic of their associated network port.

 To activate the span mode, use the following command: ``polycubectl <cubename> set span=true``.